Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces

 with $B = N \pi \beta_{d \cos(\eta)} = \frac{NA}{4 d^2 \cos^2(\eta)}$.

 \end{proposition} \begin{IEEEproof} This result follows from Lemma~\ref{lemma1} with $\vect{p}_t=(d \sin(\eta), 0, d \cos(\eta))$, $\vect{p}_n=(0,0,0)$, and $a = \sqrt{NA}$. \end{IEEEproof}

 We stress that the channel gain in \eqref{eq:xi-mMIMO} depends only on the total array area $NA$ (see Remark~\ref{remark:NA-scaling}), thus the choice of frequency band only affects how many antennas are needed to achieve that area.
-Although $\mathrm{SNR}_{\mathrm{mMIMO}}$ in \eqref{eq:SNR-mMIMO} is proportional to the sum of $N$ channel gains and one may be tempted to claim that it grows proportionally to $N$, the above proposition shows that this is not the case in general.
 By using Corollary~\ref{cor:alpha-expression}, a more compact expression can be obtained when the transmitter is centered in front of the array (i.e., $\eta=0$).

 \begin{corollary} When the transmitter is located in direction $\eta=0$, the SNR in \eqref{eq:SNR_mMIMO_general} simplifies to

 where the total channel gain $\alpha_{d,N}$ is given in \eqref{eq:alpha-expression}. \end{corollary}